leopoldsedev/libdog/README.md

 # What is this game?

-Dog is a swiss board game similar to the Canadian [Tock](https://en.wikipedia.org/wiki/Tock).
+Dog is a Swiss board game similar to the Canadian [Tock](https://en.wikipedia.org/wiki/Tock).

 ## Rules